Alexandria Fire Department: Fire Prevention and Life Safety

 The Fire Prevention and Life Safety (FPLS) Section is composed of several units – Fire Prevention Inspections, Fire Protection Systems Retesting, Environmental Investigations & Fire Investigations.
 The Fire Prevention and Life Safety Section is responsible for enforcement of the Virginia Statewide Fire Prevention Code, applicable sections of the Virginia Construction Code and related sections of the Code of the City of Alexandria.

 Stations and apparatus

 On June 12, 2021, the City of Alexandria Fire Department implemented an organizational restructure.
 It included Specialty Team relocations, Apparatus Relocations, and upgrading Suppression Units to Advanced Life Support (ALS) units.
 Four of the Engine Companies and One Truck Company are ALS units.
 There are two Battalion Management Teams.
 There is one Fire Battalion Management Team and one EMS Battalion Management Team.
 There will also be the addition of Emergency Medical Services (EMS) lieutenants and other quality improvements.

 ALS Suppression Units will be minimally staffed with one ALS provider on several suppression units.
-There are four engine companies and one truck company marked with ALS in the chart below.
 Upgrading these units to ALS units improves coverage in Old Town and Landmark areas, higher medical call volume.

 A new station is planned as part of the Landmark Mall redevelopment.